fredjaya/mutscape/readme.md

 - [x] SNP genotype filtering
 - [x] Retain sites with one unique genotype
 - [x] Remove sites without Workers
+- [ ] How to address sites with > 1 mutation?
-- [ ] Remove sites where only one SNP exists
+- [x] Remove sites where only one SNP exists
-- [ ] Remove sites where Worker's genotype is unique
+- [x] Remove sites where Worker's genotype is unique
+- [ ] Remove sites with > 1 homozygote
+- [ ] Remove sites with > 1 heterozygote
-- [ ] Remove recombinant regions
+- [ ] Remove recombinant regions, potentially detect recombination with GENECONV/gmos?
 - [ ] Subset mapped regions
+- [ ] How to account for homozygous clusters in one sample that aren't in "recombinant regions"